BDC Hamburger Icon

 1. Podcasts cover a wide variety of subjects.

 Podcast advertisers can choose from a wide variety of shows and content to find podcasts compatible with their companies and products.
 For example, if you have a nursery or sell gardening products, you could advertise on a gardening podcast.
 If you’re in the tech field, you could advertise your new software on a technology podcast.
-A business services company might want to advertise on a podcast for entrepreneurs or one of the best business podcasts
+A business services company might want to advertise on inspirational podcasts for entrepreneurs or one of the best business podcasts

 Did You Know?Did you know